Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

 \section{Fault Injection Attacks}

 Fault injection attacks (FIAs) are active attacks that physically perturb the device beyond its intended operating conditions.
-The goal is to generate and observe the results of abnormal system behaviour that an attacker can leverage to access restricted functionality and data.
-FIAs have a long-standing, approximately 25 year history, and have been analysed in great depth in the wider smart card literature~\cite{barenghi2012fault,anderson1997low,boneh1997importance,yen2000checking,bao1997breaking,page2006fault,hemme2004differential}.
+This can induce abnormal system behaviour for uncovering secret data under execution or accessing restricted code regions and functionality.
+FIAs have a long-standing history and have been analysed in great depth in the wider literature, particularly for smart cards and other embedded MCUs~\cite{barenghi2012fault,anderson1997low,boneh1997importance,yen2000checking,bao1997breaking,page2006fault,hemme2004differential}.

 FIAs are categorised as \emph{transient vs.\ permanent}, and \emph{invasive vs.\ non-invasive}.
-Transient faults are temporary errors that the system eventually recovers from following a reset or when the fault source stops.
-Their aim is to temporarily disrupt the system's control flow or corrupt the results of an instruction to gain access to unauthorised functionality and data.
-Permanent faults indefinitely change the target component's state, which persists through device restarts and resets.
+Transient faults are temporary errors that are recoverable following a system reset or cessation of the fault source.
+Their aim is to (temporarily) disrupt the program control flow or corrupt the results of an instruction to gain unauthorised access to sensitive code and data.
+While having the same end goal, permanent faults indefinitely alter the state of target components, the effects of which persist irrespective of device restarts and resets.

-A typical physical FI (and SCA) setup---shown in Figure \ref{fig:attack_setup}---instruments code on the target device, or device under test (DUT), to trigger an external generator at run-time.
-For FIAs, the generator injects the DUT with a precisely timed and calibrated fault using the desired method, such as an EM burst over a particular SoC die location.
-A control machine (PC) is used to analyse the resulting data from the DUT---register values, memory addresses, and encryption and decryption results---to identify exploitable faults, such as instruction fetch errors and encryption/decryption bit errors.
-We note that instrumenting a device with triggers is often not possible in black-box testing environments, which renders precise fault injections significantly more difficult.
+A typical physical FI (and SCA) setup is shown in Figure \ref{fig:attack_setup}.
+The investigator instruments the device under test (DUT) to activate an external generator at run-time following a hardware- or software-based trigger.
+The generator perturbs the DUT with a precisely timed and calibrated fault using the desired method; for example, an EM burst over a particular SoC die location or a momentarily high voltage at the DUT's power supply.\footnote{Instrumenting device triggers is a significant challenge in black-box environments, rendering accurate and precisely calibrated fault injections more difficult than white-box testing.} The investigator uses a control computer to analyse the resulting outputs---register values, memory address contents, encryption/decryption results, oscilloscope traces, etc.---in order to discover useful faults, such as instruction corruption and decryption errors.